Practice Hub

 The Bennett Mechanical Comprehension Test is the oldest mechanical aptitude test still in hiring use, first published in 1940 and now in its second major revision (BMCT-II).
-This free simulation covers the 68-item, 30-minute format used by Boeing, GE, Siemens, Lockheed Martin, Ford, and most US heavy manufacturing hiring.
+This simulation covers the 55-item, 25-minute BMCT-II format used by Boeing, GE, Siemens, Lockheed Martin, Ford, and most US heavy manufacturing hiring.

 Questions